Health Care Decision Making

 Advance Directives Resources

-You can download the new forms and information about these directives from this site.
+You can download the Advanced Directives forms and information about these directives from this site.
 All forms have a special section for you to write in specific comments about circumstances in which you would not want CPR, a feeding tube, dialysis or treatment with a breathing machine.
 You should discuss these comments with your family and doctor so they can better understand what is important to you in receiving medical treatment.

 You can use these documents to let your family and doctor know your decisions for health care if you become unable to decide for yourself.
 You can appoint someone you know and trust as your health care decision maker to ensure that your choice or decision is honored.

 Description: Tennessee drivers or identification card holders can now acknowledge whether they have completed an Advance Directive for Health Care form by assessing the Driver’s Services page and entering information in the “Add Emergency Contacts” section.
 This information will be only accessible to law enforcement in crisis or emergency situations.